-10Effects from the liquidity channel on German bond prices would boost the German safety premia and go against the negative effects we document.
-Hence, our estimated effects for Germany are likely to be lower bound estimates of the true effect.
+12Effects from the liquidity channel on German bond prices would boost the German safety premia and go against the negative effects we document.
+Hence, our estimated effects for Germany are likely to be lower bound estimates of the true safety premium effect of the increase in the supply of safe assets.